apivideo/api.video-documentation/vod/create-summaries.md

 # Create video summaries

 api.video's AI-driven summarization feature can generate concise and accurate outlines of your videos.
-Each summary consist of a title, an abstract, and key takeaways based on the exact contents of a video.
+Each summary consist of an abstract and key takeaways based on the exact contents of a video.
 All of these are available directly in the player, on your dashboard, and through the API.

 Provide your audience with detailed descriptions and key points of your videos, and also enable more inclusive and accessible content by inviting deaf or hard-of-hearing users!